-Prediabetes is the condition where blood sugar levels are higher than normal, but not high enough to be diabetes.
+Prediabetes is a condition where blood sugar levels are higher than normal, but not high enough to be diabetes.
 People with prediabetes have a higher risk of developing type 2 diabetes, heart disease, and stroke.

 People at risk for type 2 diabetes can prevent or delay the disease by making modest lifestyle changes that include weight loss and physical activity.
 In Maryland people with prediabetes can take a National Diabetes Prevention Program class.

-Am I at risk for diabetes?
+Who is at risk for diabetes?

-- You are 45 years of age or older
+45 years of age or older.

 High blood pressure.

 Parent or sibling with diagnosed type 2 diabetes.

 Physically active fewer than 3 times per week.

 Race and ethnicity also affect risk of diabetes.
 African Americans, Hispanic/Latinx Americans, American Indians, Pacific Islanders, and some Asian Americans are at particularly high risk for type 2 diabetes.